 - 1 tablespoon white wine or apple cider vinegar Add to list

 - Sea salt and freshly ground pepper, to taste Add to list

-Cook the Brussels sprouts in boiling, salted water 3 to 4 minutes or until tender but still bright green.
+Cook Brussels sprouts in boiling, salted water 3 to 4 minutes or until tender but still bright green.
 Refresh in cold water and drain.
-(You also may steam or roast them if you prefer.)

-In a heavy sauté pan, cook the bacon until lightly crisped.
+In a heavy sauté pan, cook bacon until lightly crisped over medium heat.
 Remove from the pan.
-Pour off any excess bacon fat.
+Pour off excess bacon fat.

-Place the sauté pan back over medium heat and add the olive oil.
-(You may stir in 1 tablespoon of bacon fat as well for additional flavor!)
-Cook the shallots, apples and rosemary about 2 to 3 minutes or until the shallots are lightly golden.
-Stir in the Brussels sprouts and toss to heat through.
-Add the hazelnuts, cranberries and the crisped bacon and cook for 1 minute.
-Stir in the maple syrup and wine or vinegar.
+Place the sauté pan back over medium heat and add olive oil.
+Stir in shallots, apples and rosemary and cook about 3 minutes, until shallots are pale gold.
+Stir in Brussels sprouts and toss to heat through.
+Add hazelnuts, cranberries and crisped bacon and cook for 1 minute.
+Stir in maple syrup and wine or vinegar.
 Season with salt and pepper.

 Recipe by, PCC Chef

 Source: Demonstrated on KING 5's "Gardening with Ciscoe" show, which aired on November 20, 2010.

 Lynne Vea is a graduate of the Executive Chef Program at Le Cordon Bleu, Paris and has been cooking with PCC Natural Markets since 2001.
 Featured on King-5’s "Gardening with Ciscoe," she demonstrates easy and delicious recipes using seasonal ingredients.